 Instructions

-- Gather and prep all ingredients before you start cooking because the scallops will cook really quickly.
+- Gather and prep all your ingredients before you start cooking.
+Scallops cook really fast so you want everything on hand and ready.

 These scallops are a tasty treat for any occasion.
 Just add a sandy beach and the smell of ocean air and of course your favorite beverage.